Writing a Custom Grader

 result = self.run_program("solution.py")

-Wrap your grader in a small Python package so CORAL can install it via
+return float(result.stdout.strip())The grader ships as a small Python package so CORAL can install it via

 uv pip install into the grader venv.
 The repo's examples/erdos/grader/